MLShukai/pamiq-core/docs/user-guide/torch.md

 3. **Thread Safety**: The model synchronization ensures thread safety, but you should not directly access the models from multiple threads

-4. **Context Manager Usage**: Always use the context manager when accessing the raw model to ensure proper locking and thread safety
+4. **Context Manager Usage**: Use the context manager when accessing the raw model for thread safety

 ## Using TorchAgent